Question to consider:

 - showing rage or talking about seeking revenge

-- extreme mood swings25
+- experiencing extreme mood swings25

-Help is available all day, every day, for anyone who might be in crisis.
+Help is available all day, every day, for anyone who is in crisis.
 By offering immediate counseling to everyone that may need it, crisis centers provide invaluable support at the most critical times.
 If you or someone you know has warning signs of suicide, get help as soon as possible.
 Family and friends are often the first to recognize any warning signs and can help take the first step in finding treatment.

 Because entering college is such a big transition, it is important to know what health services are available on your campus.
 Some help may be beyond the scope of a college counseling program, and if this is the case, your college health center can refer you to off-campus resources to support you.